0tso/ot-harjoitustyo/documentation/architecture.md

     gui ---> data
 ```

-* The top-level `tilemap_editor` package contains modules that manage the whole program, such as `app.py`, and modules that are extensively used in inter-package communication, such as `camera.py`.
+The top-level `tilemap_editor` package contains modules that manage the whole program, such as `app.py`, and modules that are extensively used in inter-package communication, such as `camera.py`.

-* The `data` package contains modules that deal with rendering, storing and modifying the tilemaps: the central pieces of the whole program, so to say.
+The `data` package contains modules that deal with rendering, storing and modifying the tilemaps: the central pieces of the whole program, so to say.

-* The `io` ("Input/Output") package contains modules that deal with either interacting with the file system or with the human input coming into the system via, for example, keyboard and mouse.
+The `io` ("Input/Output") package contains modules that deal either with file system interaction or with the human input coming into the system through a keyboard and a mouse.

-* The `gui` ("Graphical User Interface") package contains modules that handle the rest of the user interaction outside moving around and editing the tilemap.
+The `gui` ("Graphical User Interface") package contains modules that handle the rest of the user interaction outside moving around and editing the tilemap.

 ## Module & class interaction